Flash Off-Road

 The U joints are Spicer 5-213X or equivalent.
 15.00 ea.
 New joints come with a grease fitting and new snap rings.

-The Universal joint or U-joint is made up of the cross, end caps with needle bearings and the grease fitting.
+The Universal joint or U-joint is made up of the cross, end caps with needle bearings, a strap kit consisting of the 2 bolts and steel strap and the grease fitting.
 I use the terms U-joint and cross interchangeably in the directions.
 The end cap is also called the bearing cup.
+If you lose one of the little bolts you should be able to pickup a strap kit at a good auto parts store.

 Note exactly which side of the cross the grease fitting is on before you take the U-joint apart.
 If you put it on wrong it may be difficult or impossible to get a grease gun on the fitting.
 On the rear drive shaft the grease fitting points toward the center of the truck.